meilisearch/documentation/learn/advanced/updating.md

 When creating dumps, Meilisearch calls the same method as the [get documents endpoint](/reference/api/documents.md#get-documents).
 This means that all fields must be [displayed](/learn/configuration/displayed_searchable_attributes.md#displayed-fields) in order to be saved in the dump.

-Start by using the [get displayed attributes endpoint](/reference/api/displayed_attributes.md#get-displayed-attributes) to verify that all attributes are displayed.
+Start by using the get displayed attributes endpoint to verify that all attributes are displayed:

 <CodeSamples id="updating_guide_get_displayed_attributes_new" />